ethanabrooks/dissertation/policy-iteration.typ

 #figure(
   image("figures/policy-iteration/language-model.png"),
   caption: [Comparison of different language models used to implement ICPI.
-The $y$-axis depicts
+  // The $y$-axis depicts
-    regret (normalized between 0 and 1), computed relative to an optimal return with a discount-factor of 0.8.
-The $x$-axis depicts time-steps of training.
-Error bars are standard errors from four seeds.],
+  //   regret (normalized between 0 and 1), computed relative to an optimal
+  //   return with a discount-factor of 0.8.
+The $x$-axis depicts time-steps of
+  //   training.
+Error bars are standard errors from four seeds.
+    ],
     placement: top,
 ) <fig:language-models>